fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 3 (Feb 1--5): The rise of modern history
 This week we continue our historiographical survey.

-{% include alert.html class='warning' title='Due this week' text="
-As usual, the quizzes will test your familiarity with the brief lectures and readings, as well as help emphasize what I think are the most important points to take away for the topic.
-- MONDAY: Lecture reflection
-- WEDNESDAY: Reading reflection
-- FRIDAY: Reading quiz
-"%}

 ### Monday
 - Video: Background for next chapters